hocuscodus/qed-lang/_posts/2019-06-27-coroutines.markdown

 }).exec();
 ```

 Therefore, any QED function that you define can be invoked as an object (using 'new') or as a call (without 'new').
 As an added bonus, as classes can be nested in Java, QED functions can also be nested.
 Inner functions have complete access to outer functions environment.
+(EDIT: to delve more into type/function equivalence, [follow this link!](https://humanreadablemag.com/issues/2/articles/dr-function-and-mr-type#))

 Perhaps the greatest feature of TFE is the unlocking of basic concurrency.
 Let's see how it does...